-The new presentation Maps & Marvels brings together maps by Amsterdam-based cartographers from Het Scheepvaartmuseum's wonderful collection of cartography works.
-This exhibition shows how our Amsterdam ancestors found their way at sea in the Dutch Golden Age and how their voyages shaped how we see the world.
+Maps & Marvels shows how Dutch seafarers in the 'Dutch golden age' found their way at sea, and how these voyages defined the way Europeans saw the world.
 Using the centuries-old maps, visitors travel to the locations that shaped Dutch history: South Africa, Indonesia, Japan, Australia, and Brazil.
 The spectacular wall map of Amsterdam by Pieter Bast dating from 1597 forms the starting point.